← all articles

 Two times in one decision

 Decisions of this kind look instantaneous from outside.
 The leaf prepares through September and October, then on a Tuesday in late October it falls in three seconds.
 A T cell deliberates for hours and then commits in a moment.
 Days or weeks of nothing, then a binary event.
-But the slow part and the fast part are not the same kind of time.
+The slow part and the fast part are not the same kind of time.

 Before the crossing, duration is whatever the substrate takes.
 A leaf might be ready in mid-October or late November.
 A T cell might commit in three hours or in twelve.
 There is no schedule.
 The arrival is when the substrate says it has arrived.